luiztools/solidity-examples/README.md

 ## Token ERC-20 Truffle
 An ERC-20 Token built with Truffle, Solidity and OpenZepellin.

+# Uniswap Integration
+A simple Uniswap v3 integration example written in Solidity based on official documentation.

 ## Wrapped Token
 Two simple Wrapped Token implementations in Solidity based on ERC-20 spec and OpenZeppelin contracts.